 Types of Professional Paper Shredders: Finding Your Perfect Match

-Choosing the right cut type for your professional paper shredder is fundamental.
-Each type offers a different balance between speed, capacity, and security.
+Choosing the correct cut type for your professional paper shredder is fundamental, as each type balances speed, capacity, and security differently.

 Strip-Cut Shredders: Speed Over Security

-Strip-cut shredders are the most basic type, slicing paper into long, narrow strips.
-They are often the fastest and can handle a higher sheet capacity per pass compared to other types.
+Strip-cut shredders are the most basic type, cutting paper into long, narrow strips.
+They are typically the fastest and can handle a higher sheet capacity per pass.

 - Pros: High throughput, less frequent oiling required, generally more affordable.